COMP-523-Team-D/PhysicsSimulation/README.md

 Our React app code is entirely within `/frontend/src`.
 From here you can see the different screens in our application, and the various reusable components we have defined as well.

-The PHeT simulation code is inside `/frontend/public/phetsims`.
-For more information about building upon the PHeT code specifically, see [their provided documentation](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md).
+The PhET simulation code is inside `/frontend/public/phetsims`.
+For more information about building upon the PhET code specifically, see [their provided documentation](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md).
 Note that, if you want to add more simulations to this application, you'll want to read their "Master is Unstable" section in order to locate rigorously tested versions of the simulations.

 We embed PHeT simulations inside iframes, so we communicate information between the frontend via (1) the `postMessage` utility, and (2) the browser tab's `sessionStorage`.
 Information about this communication can be found inside the projetile motion simulation code, as well as the problem screen and assignment build screen code.